ogame-skynet/skynet/README.md

 To install all dependencies use: `yarn install`

+The following lines are not yet correct.
+At the moment Skynet is built over the commandline with the `gulp` command.

     As you can see, the package.json contains some hopefully self-explanatory tasks.
     These are started like this, for example: `yarn run build`

 ## Chrome